Breast Cancer: Biomarker Testing

 Genetic testing for an may be used to guide treatment selection for people diagnosed with breast cancer.

 - People with advanced breast cancer who test positive for an inherited or mutation may benefit from treatments known as PARP inhibitors.
-Two PARP inhibitors—Lynparza and —are approved as for treating advanced breast cancer in people with a or mutation.
+Two PARP inhibitors—Lynparza and —are approved as targeted therapy for treating advanced breast cancer in people with a BRCA1 or BRCA2 mutation.

-- Lynparza may be used to as therapy after treatment for people with an inherited or mutation who have breast cancer this is high risk for recurrence.
+- Lynparza may be used to as therapy after treatment for people with an inherited BRCA1 or BRCA2 mutation who have early-stage breast cancer this is high risk for recurrence.

 - People who test positive for other inherited gene mutations may qualify for clinical trials looking at targeted therapies to treat hereditary breast cancer.